diasdmhub/Zabbix_Out_of_The_Box/javascript/javascript_macro_value.md

 # CHANGE OBJECT VALUES WITH MACROS

 Sometimes items may pull data that is inaccurate or incorrect.
 This can happen for many reasons, including configuration errors, bugs, or unexpected behavior of the monitored object.
 When this happens, it is best to fix the data at the source, but this is not always possible.
 Even if the solution is known, the monitored objected may have restricted access, or there may be no communication with the maintainers.
-Or, it may simply be a bug that the vendor has not yet fixed.
+Or it may simply be a bug that the vendor has not yet fixed.
 Other times, it may be necessary to manipulate data without changing the source configuration.

 To help manipulate object values, a **hard override** can be applied to the monitored object, where the **source data is changed based on [user macros with context][user_macro] and [Javascript preprocessing][javascript_preprocessing]**.

-> ⚠️ **Note that that applying this "override" is a possible workaround solution, and does not replace a permanent fix to the source data.**
+> ⚠️ **Note that that applying this override is a possible workaround solution, and does not replace a permanent fix to the source data.**

 <BR>